Содержание

 ssh -X root@ip_address_of_target

-Replace ip_address_of_target
+Replace ip_address_of_target with the

 actual IP address of the installation target.

-When prompted for a username, enter root
+When prompted for a username, enter root.

 When prompted for the password, enter the password that has been set with the SSH boot option.
 After you have successfully authenticated, a command line prompt for the installation target appears.